preludeorg/community/docs/operator/advanced/redirector.md

 Once the prelude-headless-linux file is in the desired location you can now start it through the following command, after inputting your proper hostName, sessionToken and newly created SSH key.

-> Note: When inputting the hostName, use the DNS not IP address.
+> Note: When inputting the hostName, use the DNS, not IP address.

-#### Example: Start your headless operator
+#### Example: Start your headless Operator

 ```shell
 nohup sudo /tmp/headless/bin --sessionToken 'random character string' --sshKey /tmp/headless/ssh_key --hostName 'valid.domain.tld' >/tmp/headless/headless.log 2>&1  &